SamuraiWriter7/yin-yang-five-phase-reasoning-protocol-v0.1/README.md

 A reasoning system should know when to expand.
 It should know when to compress.
 It should know when to stop.
-And when another cycle is needed, it should begin not from noise, but from retained essence.
+And with `v0.2.0`, it should also begin to measure how strongly it should activate, suppress, and conclude.

+Reasoning should not merely continue.

+It should move with timing, restraint, memory, and return.